 Clinical cocaine detox is a process that helps you safely withdrawal from cocaine after discontinuing use.
-If you are struggling with chronic use or abuse of cocaine, we highly recommend a period of safe medical observation at Briarwood Detox Center before beginning a comprehensive inpatient or outpatient rehabilitation program.
+If you are struggling with cocaine addiction, we highly recommend a period of safe medical observation at Briarwood Detox Center before beginning a comprehensive rehab program after detox.

 Cocaine is an illegal stimulant drug made from the leaves of the Coca plant.
 It is made in the form of a fine, white powder and dealers often mix it with cornstarch or flour to maximize profits.
 Sometimes people also mix it with amphetamine, another stimulant drug.

 Cocaine is an extremely powerful and addictive drug.
 When a person ingests it, it causes an excessive buildup of dopamine between nerve cells in the brain which disrupts normal brain communication.
 This is what causes the “high” that users feel after taking it.
 The effects of cocaine can be felt almost immediately and last anywhere from a few minutes to an hour.

 Cocaine is known to “speed up” the body, so initially after using users may feel excited and full of energy but they are also prone to rapid mood swings and may suddenly become angry, nervous, or paranoid.
 After the high wears off, users typically feel depressed and tired for days.

 Long-term abuse of cocaine can result in serious health problems, such as:

 - Loss of smell

 - Problems swallowing

 - Higher risk for HIV and Hepatitis C

 Do I Need Cocaine Detox?